A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-32708: PX4 Autopilot Buffer Overflow Vulnerability

-CVE-2026-32708 is a buffer overflow flaw in Dronecode PX4 Drone Autopilot that allows remote attackers to crash the Zenoh bridge task via oversized messages.
-This article covers technical details, affected versions, and fixes.
+CVE-2026-32708 is a buffer overflow vulnerability in Dronecode PX4 Drone Autopilot that enables remote attackers to crash the Zenoh bridge task via oversized messages.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2026-32708 Overview

-CVE-2026-32708 is a stack-based buffer overflow vulnerability in the PX4 autopilot flight control software for drones.
-The vulnerability exists in the Zenoh uORB subscriber component, which allocates a variable-length array (VLA) directly on the stack from an incoming payload length without proper bounds checking.
-This flaw allows a remote attacker on an adjacent network to send an oversized fragmented message that forces an unbounded stack allocation and copy operation, resulting in a stack overflow and crash of the Zenoh bridge task.
+CVE-2026-32708 is a stack-based buffer overflow [CWE-121] in the PX4 Autopilot flight control software for drones.
+The Zenoh uORB subscriber allocates a stack variable-length array (VLA) directly from the incoming payload length without bounds checking.
+A remote Zenoh publisher on the adjacent network can transmit an oversized fragmented message to force an unbounded stack allocation and copy.
+The result is a stack overflow that crashes the Zenoh bridge task on the affected drone.
+The flaw impacts PX4 Autopilot versions prior to 1.17.0-rc2, including 1.17.0-alpha1, 1.17.0-beta1, and 1.17.0-rc1.

 Critical Impact